mangpo/greenthumb/documentations/add-more-instructions.md

 ```
 [(inst-eq `mul)   (rrr bvmul)]
 ```
 Function `rrr` has already been defined.
-If you compare function `rrr` and `rri`, you will notice the difference between using the third argument as variable and as constant; r stands for variable (or register), and i stands for constant.
+If you compare function `rrr` and `rri`, you will notice the difference between using the third argument as a variable and as a constant; r stands for variable (or register), and i stands for constant.
 Next, define `bvmul` outside `interpret` function:
 ```
 (define bvmul (bvop *))